-Various academic resources such as The Writing Center, tutoring, and First-year Seminars are coordinated through the Student Services desk.
+Various academic resources such as The Writing Center, tutoring, and First-year Seminars are coordinated through the Student Services desk (as a function of The Learning Center).
 Information will be publicly provided about these services throughout the year.
-Please contact Student Services or House Scholars for more information.
+Please contact Student Services or your House Scholar for more information.